New Zealand Food Guide

 L&P (Lemon & Paeroa)

-Iconic New Zealand soft drink combining lemon juice with mineral water from the town of Paeroa.
-It has a sweet, lemony flavor with a slightly mineral aftertaste.
-The slogan 'World famous in New Zealand' has become a part of Kiwi culture.
+A New Zealand soft drink made from lemon juice and mineral water from the town of Paeroa.
+It's sweet and lemony with a faint mineral finish, and its slogan, 'World famous in New Zealand,' has become a Kiwi in-joke.